Aizu Buddhist Capital Exploration Course

 9:30

-Visit to the Historical Site of Keijitsu-ji Ruins Museum
+Visit to the Historical Site of Eijiji and its museum

 10:30

-Also known as Aizu Koyasan, the Amida Hall was designated as an Important Cultural Property by the country in 1950.
-There is a unique custom here, which is now only found in this area, where small towers called 'wooden five-ringed pagodas' are used to enshrine and memorialize the belongings of deceased relatives.
+Also known as Aizu Koyasan, the Amida Hall was designated as an important cultural property by the national government in 1950.
+There is a unique custom here, now found only in this area, where small towers called 'wooden five-ring towers' are used to enshrine and memorialize the belongings of deceased relatives.

 12:00